krishna2/krishna2.github.io/books.md

 2. Nir Eyal: Indistractable

-3. Prof. Sean Carroll: The Higgs Boson and Beyond
+3. Prof. Sean Carroll: The Higgs Boson and Beyond (great courses)

 4. Stanislas Dehaene: Consciousness and the Brain